Skip to main content

 Washing Rice: Why It Matters

-Washing rice removes surface starch that would otherwise make the cooked rice gummy and sticky in a bad way.
-In Japanese, the process is called 'kome wo togu' — literally 'polishing rice.'
-This is not optional.
-Unwashed rice produces a noticeably inferior result.
+Washing rice removes surface starch that would otherwise make the cooked rice gummy in a bad way.
+In Japanese the process is called 'kome wo togu' - literally 'polishing rice.'
+This is not optional; unwashed rice produces a noticeably inferior result.
+Here is how to do it properly.

 Cooking with a Rice Cooker